Counting polynomials over finite fields with prescribed leading coefficients and linear factors: Conclusion

 \section{Conclusion}

 In this paper we used the generating function approach to find the number of codewords in $\RS_{n,k}$ which are distance $n-r$ away from a given received word.
 This is equivalent to finding the number of monic polynomials with prescribed $\ell$ leading coefficients and exactly $r$ distinct roots in a subset $D\subseteq \fq$.
 The coefficients of the generating functions are from the group algebra $\mathbb{Q}\Ecal$ generated from the group $\Ecal$ of equivalence classes of polynomials with prescribed leading coefficients.
 The coefficients of the generating functions can be expressed in terms of the number of solutions to diophantine equations over $\fq$, where some variables are required to have distinct values.
 The sieve formula of Li and Wan is applied to obtain simple formulas for the case of prescribing one leading coefficient ($\ell=1$) and $D\cup \{0\}$ is an additive subgroup of $\fq$.
 This extends \cite[Theorem~3.1]{ZhouWang17}.
 For the case of prescribing two leading coefficients ($\ell=2$), we are able to extend \cite[Theorem~4.3]{ZhouWang17} so that $D$ can be any subfield of $\fq$ and $|D|$ is an even power of an odd prime, and the two leading coefficients are arbitrary.
 When $|D|$ is a general power of an odd prime, we obtain a simple asymptotic estimate which has much smaller error than the one given in \cite[Theorem~1.5]{LiWan20}.
 For the general subset $D$ (with no extra conditions), we also find simple formulas for the first two moments of the distance between a random codeword in $\RS_{n,k}$ and a received word.
-It will be of considerable interest to obtain simple formulas for $p=2$ and $\ell=2$, and improve the error bound in \cite[Theorem~1.5]{LiWan20} for $\ell\ge 3$.
-The main challenge is that the quadratic form $\sum_{1\le i<j\le m}x_ix_j$ cannot be diagonalized which makes Li and Wan's sieve formula hard to apply.
+In a subsequent paper, we will apply our method to derive the corresponding asymptotic formulas for the case $\ell\ge 3$, which improve the error bound in \cite[Theorem~1.5]{LiWan20}.
+The argument in Section~5 can also be used to derive simple expressions for higher moments.